eisbaer-north/nyaa-tracker/README.md

 TODO:
-I want this to run either in a proper daemon or have it run in a ncurses app to have some output for the tracking being able to manually add
+I want this to run either in a proper daemon or have it run in a ncurses app to have some output for the tracking being able to manually add tracker maybe come in the future